AQUA-FAANG/salmon-trout-pike-alignment/readme.md

 ## Overview
 This repository contains a set of scripts to:

-1. Extract sequences for each synteny block.
+1. Main workflow for generating the alignments.
+(Extract blocks, run cactus, HAL to MAF, coordinate conversion)
-2. Align the blocks using Cactus.
+2. Tool to run halLiftover on the
-3. Convert the resulting HAL files to MAF files.
-4. Convert the block coordinates in the MAF files back to the original coordinates
-5. Perform block coordinate conversion on BED files to enable the use of halLiftover.
-6. Tool to convert MAF to PAF files.
+3. Tool to convert MAF to PAF files.
-7. Tool for making alignmentDepth bigwig
+4. Tool for making alignmentDepth bigwig
+5. Scripts for mapping unified peaks between salmon and trout using liftover

 ## Prerequisites